 Take Beautiful Photographs

 Words are wonderful, but without images your listing may go unnoticed.
 Include several great photos of your adoptable friend in your listing-- you don't need professional photography skills, just aim for clear, well-lit, flattering, and not too far away.
-Read more about how good photography helps animals get adopted.

 Take Videos